Independent Evaluation · RFP 902732 · FY2020–FY2026

 Governance & advisory structure

-In-house is the norm at Alameda's scale — by design, not omission.
+In-house is the norm at Alameda's scale, by design rather than omission.

 Sources: county investment reports & ACFRs; Voice of OC (Feb 2025); CA Gov. Code §§27130–27137.
 Advisory fees typically 10–35 bps.